ISI planning Pathankot like attack on military base in Rajasthan

 During the meetings that have taken place in Rawalpindi, it was planned to also get the terrorists of the Hizbul Mujahideen onboard and carry out coordinated strikes in the Valley.
 Pakistan has been on overdrive mode since the abrogation of Article 370.
 With a good strike rate by the Indian Army, the number of top terrorists have come down drastically in the Valley.
 Due to this the Pakistan army is re-working its strategy and trying to resurrect these terror groups.

-An official told OneIndia that Pakistan feels that these groups were be on a stronger footing if they fought together.
+An official told OneIndia that Pakistan feels that these groups were on a stronger footing if they fought together.
 The Hizbul in particular has weakened to a great extent.

 However Pakistan would look to revive the Hizbul Mujahideen as it has a better connect owing to its localised status in the Valley.